March 8-9, 2021 | 10:00AM EST | 3:00PM UTC | 4:00PM CET*

 Jian-Kang Zhu

-Purdue University, USA and Shanghai Center for Plant Stress Biology, CAS
+Shanghai Center for Plant Stress Biology, CAS, China

 This new virtual meeting format came out of difficult circumstances, but your commitment to scientific progress is what inspired us to launch Keystone eSymposia.
 In these virtual meetings, we are capturing the same innovative essence of our in-person meetings that you've all created as a scientific community.
 Here, Debbie Johnson, our CEO, explains how we're going to do that.